 Credits means the weightage given to each course of study by the experts of the Board of Studies concerned.
-A total of 87 to 93 credits are prescribed for the PG programme (two years)

 4. STRUCTURE OF THE PROGRAMME

 Every Programme will have a curriculum and syllabus consisting of core courses, elective courses, open elective and project work.